Davyrr/Logic-Project/README.md

 If two vertices u and v are not connected by an edge in the input graph, they can not both be in the clique.

-Variable {i,j} is true if and only if the count reaches j after seeing vertex i.
+Variable S_{i,j} is true if and only if the count reaches j after seeing vertex i.

-We make sure that the final counter variable {N, K} must be TRUE.
+We make sure that the final counter variable S_{N, K} must be TRUE.

 **User documentation**

 Basic usage:

 python3 max_clique.py [-h] [-i INPUT] [-o OUTPUT] [-s SOLVER] [-v {0,1}]